 Orientation and Office of student transitions

 Freshman orientation is required for all students, including students enrolling from an early/middle college.

-Early/middle college students are encouraged to contact an academic advisor in May to pre-register for fall classes.
+Early/middle college students are encouraged to contact an academic advisor March-May to pre-register for fall classes.
+Ability to register for classes is based on number of credit hours earned and may only be completed after meeting with an academic advisor.
 Students should contact the academic college that houses their primary major.
-Students will still have an opportunity to meet with advisors during orientation, but connecting with an advisor in May will help ensure a smooth transition of all their completed transferable credits and prerequisites.
+Students will still have an opportunity to meet with advisors during orientation, but connecting with an advisor early will help ensure a smooth transition of all their completed transferable credits and prerequisites.

 All students, including students coming to WMU from an early/middle college program, will participate in Fall Welcome.

 Enrollment in the First Year Seminar course is highly encouraged.

 Accelerated Graduate Degree Programs